 - Is a citizen or permanent resident of the United States or

 - Has a valid job offer and/or is eligible for legal employment

 Currently, SSNs are only issued to non-residents who have an employment offer.
 Dependents in F-2 status are not eligible for an SSN since they are not permitted to work.

-Please note that students do not need an SSN to register for classes at CSU Stanislaus, get a driver's license in California, or open a bank account.
+Please note that students do not need an SSN to register for classes at Stanislaus State, get a driver's license in California, or open a bank account.
 However, landlords and utility, cable and cell phone companies may request an SSN to do a credit history check to determine the amount of deposit they will require to secure housing or to activate services.